-I’ve just visited a new Australian wine region.
-New to me I mean.
-The Heathcote wine region is just 100 kilometres north of Melbourne and a pretty little pocket of wineries producing some excellent reds from the ancient Cambrian soil.
+Heathcote is an Australian wine region you may not have heard of (I had not) but it is only 100 kilometres north of the city of Melbourne and it is a very pretty little pocket of wineries producing some excellent reds from the ancient Cambrian soil.

 It’s typical country scenery for the Australian state of Victoria.
-Naked hills and rough paddocks with the silvery sheen of long grass; the interesting shapes and shadows of big old eucalypt trees.
-Add to this the gentle curves of slopes covered with vineyards and you’ve got the perfect setting for some wine tasting.
+Naked hills and rough paddocks with the silvery sheen of long grass; the interesting shapes and shadows of big old eucalyptus trees.
+Add to this the gentle curves of slopes covered with vineyards and you’ve got the perfect setting for some wine tasting in Australia.

 In a great example of the travel gods bestowing good fortune I happened to plan a weekend in the Heathcote wine region and then discovered the annual early winter wine tasting festival was running.
 Heathcote on Show is a celebration of the wine, food and people of the Heathcote wine region.